Spring Garden Revival

 Establishment protocols vary by method:

-- Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks.
-First mowing occurs at 3-4 inches, cut to 2.5-3 inches.
-Fertilize 4-6 weeks post-installation, using slow-release nitrogen.
-Monitor for pests and diseases, and consult UMass Extension Turf Program for diagnostics.
+• Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks; monitor for runoff and dry spots.
+Fertilize 4-6 weeks post-installation with slow-release nitrogen, based on soil test.
+First mowing occurs at 3-4 inches, cut to 2.5-3 inches; never remove more than 1/3 of blade height.
+Monitor for root development, germination, and pest/disease issues.
 Fall is optimal for installation (late August-September), while spring (mid-April-May) is also suitable.
-Transition to regular maintenance as the lawn matures, integrating sustainable practices for MA’s climate.
+Summer installations are challenging due to heat and irrigation demands.
+Transition to standard maintenance as the lawn matures, integrating seasonal fertilization and sustainability planning for MA’s climate extremes.
+Consult the UMass Extension Turf Program for ongoing support.

 What Neighborhoods Do We Serve Throughout Rockport, MA?